taostat/taostats-docs/docs/Bittensor/tokenomics/staking-in-dtao.md

 ## Staking to root

-staking to root does not affect subnet emissions, and is a `safe`  staking option - there is no way to lose tao value.
+Staking to root does not affect subnet emissions, and is a `safe`  staking option - there is no way to lose tao value.
 Root stakers earn a (ever decreasing) portion of returns from every subnet the validator is active in.

 If you have staked to root, your returns will be auto-compounded to your hotkey on root.